Tadukooverse/.github/CONTRIBUTING.md

 * **Did the problem start happening recently** (e.g. after updating to a new version of the software) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version**?
 What's the most recent version in which the problem doesn't happen?
 * **Can you reliably reproduce the issue**?
 If not, provide details about how often the problem happens and under which conditions it normally happens.

+### Suggesting Enhancements
+This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+Fill in [the template](.github/ISSUE_TEMPLATE/feature-request.md), including the steps that you imagine you would take if the feature you're requesting existed.

+#### Before Submitting an Enhancement Suggestion
+* **Check the Debugging Guide (Coming Soon)** for tips — you might discover that the enhancement is already available.
+Most importantly, check if you're using the latest version of the software and if you can get the desired behavior by changing certain config settings.
+* **Check if there's already [a repository](/projects.html) which provides that enhancement**.
+* **Determine [which repository](/projects.html) the enhancement should be suggested in**.
+* **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3ATadukooverse)** to see if the enhancement has already been suggested.
+If it has, add a comment to the existing issue instead of opening a new one.

+#### How Do I Submit a (Good) Enhancement Suggestion?
+Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+After you've determined [which repository](/projects.html) your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+* **Use a clear and descriptive title** for the issue to identify the suggestion.
+* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+* **Provide specific examples to demonstrate the steps**.
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+* **Describe the current behavior and explain which behavior you expected to see instead** and why.
+* **Include screenshots and/or animated GIFs** which help you demonstrate the steps or point out the part of the software which the suggestion is related to.
+* **Explain why this enhancement would be useful**.
+* **Specify which version of the software you're using**.
+* **Specify the name and version of the OS you're using**.

 ## Additional Notes
 ### Issue and Pull Request Labels